-Big Brother (Canada Revenue Agency) Is Watching
+Big brother (Canada Revenue Agency) is watching

 This is a guest post from Mark Goodfield, The Blunt Bean Counter.
 This article is for information only. the content in this article are the opinions of the author and not necessarily the views of other authors on RetireHappy.ca.
 If you’d like to write a guest post for Retire Happy Blog, submit a request through our contact page.
-We do ask that the subject applies to Canadian readers and you’re welcome to include a couple links in the article as well as a writer bio with link.
+We do ask that the subject applies to Canadian readers and you’re welcome to include a couple of links in the article as well as a writer bio with a link.

 I am sure George Orwell would not be surprised to see how the various governmental taxing agencies around the world are now watching us, but he may be surprised at their audacity in asking us to provide the information they need to better monitor us.
 This blog speaks to how in the future, your accountant or tax lawyer may be assisting the enemy, otherwise known as the tax authorities.

 The IRS is watching

 What am I talking about?
 I am talking about the Internal Revenue Service (“IRS”), Finance Quebec and the Canada Revenue Service (“CRA”) requesting taxpayers to provide details of uncertain tax positions and aggressive tax planning.